[Acoustic Guitar Chords] > The D Chord (How to, Exercises, and Video Lesson)

 What Strings Do You Play for the D Chord?

 The D chord uses the D, G, B, and E strings (4th, 3rd, 2nd, and 1st strings).
-That means that you don’t want to play the two thickest strings (the A and low E string) for the D chord.
+That means that you don’t want to play the two thickest strings (the A and low E strings) for the D chord.

 Now that you have your fingers placed, try strumming down with your pick or thumb towards the ground.
 Start with the D string and smoothly strum all the way through the high E string.